roetske/mpu6050/README.md

 3)https://github.com/jrowberg/i2cdevlib/tree/master/Arduino/MPU6050 <br />
      what a lib but found it hard to use (must be me) problem cannot load lib you have to use include with "" <br />
 Note:<br />
 Cherrytree freeware program to make project file.
-Top tool to keep notes for your projects.<br />
+Top tool to keep notes for your projects. *.ctd extension<br />
 Tip include "somelib.h" when this file is in your sketch folder it will load.
 Stumbled on this during project nice to know.<br />
 Tip use tab in arduino ide to write subs in separate tabs. makes coding it bit easier.<br />